vmw-pso/cache/README.md

 # Cache

-Cache is a simple, generic, in-memory key datastores
+Cache is a simple, generic, in-memory key datastore

 ### Installation